Themed Category: ConnectionsPosted on the

 I’m enjoying it!
 I sort of smashed through seven or eight pieces at the beginning because they really spoke to my own personal tastes.

 But in getting past my own personal taste and starting to look a bit deeper, some really interesting pieces have come out.

 There’s a piece with little postcards and little notes hanging off it that feels just like a meditation on the word connections itself.
 There’s everything in it, from how something like Brexit connects us all, right through to someone in World War One, and that is something essentially that we are all connected to as Brits.
 Yeah, there are some really interesting pieces.

 You’ve spoken about some pieces that spoke to you.
-Was there anything that shocked you or made you laugh?
+Was there anything that shocked you?

 There’s a white canvas with the word connections on it, and it’s got this long written piece on it.
-It’s really dark and really exposing, and it basically feels like a suicide note.
-It’s talking about the things he got wrong and how much remorse he feels for his behaviour, and also how much forgiveness he wants and needs for the things that he’s done.
-He goes on to talk about how he’s connected to his victims and the people he’s hurt, and that he loves.
-And it’s just a dark and heart-breaking piece… Because what’s there, it achieves everything that I love about art – all kinds of art from fine art to film-making.
-It actually makes you feel something, and I felt myself being affected by it.
-And it’s just words on a canvas, but that’s good art.
+It’s really dark and really exposing.
+It’s talking about the things he got wrong and how much remorse he feels for his behaviour, and also how much forgiveness he wants and needs.
+And it’s just a dark and heart-breaking piece… Because what’s there, it achieves everything that I love about art – it actually makes you feel something, and I felt myself being affected by it.

 It’s quite a varied category.
 Is there anything in terms of style or any other way, that you’d like to see more or less of?